Dynasty Warriors: Spin-offs and licensed games

 Following the success of Dynasty Warriors, Koei released Dynasty Tactics in 2002 and its sequel, Dynasty Tactics 2 in the following year, focusing on strategy and tactics in the same Three Kingdoms setting.

-Probably the third most recognized franchise of Koei, Samurai Warriors (Sengoku Musou in Japan) series, was introduced in 2004.
+Probably the third most recognized franchise of Koei, Samurai Warriors (Sengoku Musou in Japan), was introduced in 2004.
 Instead of the Three Kingdoms era, the series uses Japan's Sengoku period.
 As a result, the game's roster consists of characters from that era, while having gameplay similar to that of Dynasty Warriors.
 The game would be followed by Samurai Warriors 2 in 2006, Samurai Warriors 3 in 2009, Samurai Warriors 4 in 2014, and Samurai Warriors 5 in 2021. as well as numerous other spin-off titles.
 As with the original series, Samurai Warriors also has the Xtreme Legends and Empires expansions, with the former beginning on the first game and the latter on the second game.

 A tactical role-playing game, Dynasty Warriors: Godseekers was announced on April 5, 2016, with a Japanese release date in 2016 for the PlayStation 3, PlayStation 4, and PlayStation Vita.
 It will be the series' first strategy RPG, featuring a turn-based system and a world map.
 The game will also completely deviate from history by introducing a completely new story line involving fictitious mystical elements, with Zhao Yun as the main protagonist.